 - a.
 Medical reports confirming treatment of conditions consistent with the indicia regarded as being associated with childhood sexual abuse - b.
 Psychological reports/reports from a Counsellor confirming treatment of conditions consistent with the indicia regarded as being associated with childhood sexual abuse - c.
 Evidence of complaint (attested to by way of sworn affidavit, statutory declaration or statement of truth) - d.
 Evidence of report to An Garda Síochána or other authority (attested to by way of sworn affidavit, statutory declaration or statement of truth) - e.
 Any other relevant evidence available (attested to by way of sworn affidavit, statutory declaration or statement of truth) - 10.
 The Scheme acknowledges the applicability of the real prospect test and will allow for individualised assessment of each application in this respect.
 Consistent with this, this Scheme requires an applicant to demonstrate that there would have been a real prospect that the outcome would have been altered or the harm suffered would have been mitigated had the guidelines as referred to above been in place before or at the time of the abuse. - 11.
-This may include but is not necessarily limited to the following - - evidence of a prior complaint to An Garda Síochána or other authority about the abuser or and may comprise of relevant documentary evidence and must be attested to by way of sworn affidavit, statutory declaration or statement of truth of the Applicant or other relevant individuals.
+This may include but is not necessarily limited to the following - - evidence of a prior complaint to An Garda Síochána or other authority about the abuser or evidence of other prior behaviour or suspicion of prior behaviour on the part of the abuser that should have come to the attention of the authorities and may comprise of relevant documentary evidence and must be attested to by way of sworn affidavit, statutory declaration or statement of truth of the Applicant or other relevant individuals.